pazguille/offline-first/README.md

 [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API): IndexedDB is an API for client-side storage of significant amounts of structured data and for high performance searches on this data using indexes.

-[ServiceWorkers](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Social_API/Service_worker_API_reference): A Service Worker inherits all the limitations and behaviors available to HTML5 Shared Workers.
-It can create XMLHttpRequests, use WebSockets, receive messages from windows and the browser, use IndexedDB, and post messages to other windows.
+[ServiceWorkers](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker_API): A Service Worker acts like a proxy on the client.
+For page requests and requests made by pages, you get a fetch event that you can respond to yourself, creating offline experiences.

 [localForage](https://github.com/mozilla/localForage): Offline storage, improved.
 Wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API.